k-sophia/CTF/DoD_Cyber_Sentinel/Web_Security/Field_Reports_Mayhem.md

+Easy - 150 points

+No Tools Used

+## Write-Up
 Prompt gave a website to login with given credentials.
 Logging in leads to **/dashboard.pho?id=1234&code=KL90MN**.

 The prompt gives a hint about a **‘leet’ agent**, which as written as **agent 1337**.